waylow/boneWidget/README.md

 #### Hide/Show Collection:
 As the name would suggest this will toggle the visibility of the widget collection.
 <b>Note:</b>
 This will only toggle the visibility of the designated widget collection (set in the preferences).
-If the rig uses a

 ### To Do:
-- complete the documentation with images to this readme file
 - [Enhancement] Doesn't work well with Rigify naming scheme (solve this)
 - [Feature] Let the user change the widget suffix to a prefix for a different naming convention
 - [Feature] Extract and edit a widget?
 Say you're editing a rig that doesn't have mesh objects for the widgets in the file (only mesh data).
 Maybe there can be a way of extracting them and making them real objects.
 - [Bug] The match Bone Transforms does not work well when the bone scale is not at 1.0
+- [Bug] if the bone is using an override transform, it will use this bone by mistake.
+It should just use the matrix for the transforms but override the main bone.
-- [Enchantment] Rewrite the mirrorShape function so it will work when you have the mesh shape selected (not just the bone in pose mode)
+- [Enhancement] Rewrite the mirrorShape function so it will work when you have the mesh shape selected (not just the bone in pose mode)

 ## v1.9 Release Notes: